EC-429/Send_my_IP/README.txt

 #      link: https://myaccount.google.com/lesssecureapps
 #      It’s turned off by default so you have to turn it on.
 #      Thats it!
 Your good to go and can start phoning home your web servers location through gmail SMTP and python3

 # 5) Command line$ python3 Send_my_IP.py

+# 6) Additionally, a text file will be created and appended to every time the script is run and stored in the current
+# working directory to keep a historical record of your IP Address + Date Time combination.

-# Please feel free so give advice, ideas, and opinions on how it can be improved!
+# Please feel free to give advice, ideas, and opinions on how it can be improved!

 # Thanks.